MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - **Define a regional deployment stamp** to unify the provisioning, management, and operation of regional application resources, into a heterogenous but inter-dependent scale-unit.
   - As the load increases, additional stamps can be deployed within the same or different Azure regions, in order to horizontally scale the solution.

-> When deploying an AlwaysOn solution within an Azure Landing Zone, ensure the Landing Zone subscription is dedicated to the application, in order to provide a clear management boundary and to avoid potential 'noisy neighbor' capacity risks.
-See the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).
+> When deploying an AlwaysOn solution within an Azure Landing Zone, ensure the Landing Zone subscription is dedicated to the application, in order to provide a clear management boundary and to avoid potential the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).

 - For high-scale application scenarios with significant volumes of traffic, design the solution to scale across multiple Azure subscriptions, to ensure the inherit scale-limits within a single subscription do not constrain the scalability.
   - Define a subscription-scoped deployment as a scale-unit to avoid a 'spill-and-fill' subscription model.